carbon-language/carbon-lang/flang/documentation/Extensions.md

   for the default kind of INTEGER are assumed to have the least larger kind that can hold them, if one exists.
-* BOZ literals can be used as INTEGER values in contexts where the type is unambiguous (including the right hand sides of assigments and initializations of INTEGER entities).
+* BOZ literals can be used as INTEGER values in contexts where the type is
+  unambiguous: the right hand sides of assigments and initializations of INTEGER entities, and as actual arguments to a few intrinsic functions (ACHAR, BTEST, CHAR).
 * EQUIVALENCE of numeric and character sequences (a ubiquitous extension)
 * Values for whole anonymous parent components in structure constructors (e.g., `EXTENDEDTYPE(PARENTTYPE(1,2,3))` rather than `EXTENDEDTYPE(1,2,3)`